How do you diagnose a blown head gasket? Do gasket sealers work? How much for head gasket repairs in the UK?

 White exhaust smoke

 A faulty head gasket may permit coolant into the combustion chamber, which burns off as white smoke.
+You may still have a head gasket leak even if no white smoke is being emitted.

 A damaged head gasket could result in decreased combustion engine pressure, resulting in lower engine power.